Note: This post was edited on January 17, 2019 to update the Stress Test rules that changed with the Bank of Canada’s rate hike.

 Take this example below.

 Allison wants to purchase a property.
-Her bank say she’s looking at a mortgage rate of 3% — this means she will need to qualify at 5% when the new Stress Test comes into effect.
+Her bank say she’s looking at a mortgage rate of 3% — this means she will need to qualify at 5% under the new Stress Test.

 In 2017 at a 3.13% rate with an $80,000 down payment, Allison could afford to borrow approximately $420,000.
 However, as soon as she crosses that threshold into 2018, Allison can only afford to borrow $358,000 with her down payment and the 5.13% Stress Test rate.